This tutorial covers:

 deleteProduct()

-we created earlier into this service to easily interact and communicate with the database.
-Here is a snippet of the file showing this:
+property in this service will enable you to easily interact and communicate with the database.

 Generating a Nest.js controller